AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 ## Accessing Segments {#accessing-segments}

-The [Audiences](/help/sites-authoring/managing-audiences.md) console is used to manage segments for ContextHub or Client Context as well as audiences for your Adobe Target account.
+The [Audiences](/help/sites-authoring/managing-audiences.md) console is used to manage segments for ContextHub or Client Context and audiences for your Adobe Target account.
 This documentation covers managing segments for ContextHub.
-For [Client Context segments](/help/sites-administering/campaign-segmentation.md) and Adobe Target segments, please see the relevant documentation.
+For [Client Context segments](/help/sites-administering/campaign-segmentation.md) and Adobe Target segments, see the relevant documentation.

 To access your segments you need to select your configuration.
 In global navigation select **Navigation &gt; Personalization &gt; Audiences**.
 You will see the available configurations:

 ![Audiences - Configurations](assets/segmentation-access-confs.png)

-Select your configuration to see the segments, for example WKND Site:
+Select your configuration to see the segments, for example, WKND Site:

 ![Audiences - Segments](assets/segmentation-access-segments.png)